gcaule/-WCS--Checkpoint-5/README.md

 Wild Code School -- https://wildcodeschool.fr/

-Exercise - contains several utilisation example of Firebase - bound to be useful !
+Working example of Firebase usage.

+Bound to be useful. ;)